spilist/tokscale/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-All heavy computation is done in Rust when the native module is available.
-When the native module is not installed, the CLI automatically falls back to TypeScript implementations for full compatibility (with slower performance).
+All heavy computation is done in Rust.
+The native module is required for CLI operation.

 #### Key Technologies